LCA-CI-fix-benchmark/fastapi/docs/en/docs/advanced/settings.md

 Most of these settings are variable (can change), like database URLs.
 And many could be sensitive, like secrets.

-For this reason it's common to provide them in environment variables that are read by the application.
+For this reason it's common to provide them iHere we define the config `env_file` inside of your Pydantic `Settings` class, and set the value to the filename with the dotenv file we want to use. environment variables that are read by the application.

 ## Environment Variables